A collection of tools for working with files and filesystems.

 - For each file specified, if it is a sreg pointer, then replace it with the pointer's contents.
 Synopsis:

 - Accepts a sreg database entry as an argument, and replaces the entry with the entry's contents (but does nothing if this has already been done).
-Synopsis:
+The "instance file" is used to check whether a previous instance of this command has failed to exit successfully when this command is called repeatedly using

 - Check that the pointer corresponding to the specified hash pointer (it's OK to toss pretty much any files at it — hash pointers, other pointers, and files that aren't pointers at all; non–hash pointer pointers will have hash pointers generated on demand for testing, and non-pointer files will be ignored and reported as success: this allows checking folders containing a mix of file types) is present in the stream registry, and add the specified hash pointer to the specified ID list for use by